Learn project management best practices and theories

 In partnership with JPMorgan Chase, Cullis brought IBM’s Master the Mainframe (MtM) contest to UD in 2019.
 The global competition is designed to teach students mainframe skills.
 At the conclusion of UD’s first semester of participating in MtM, three of its students finished in the top tier and earned mainframe internships at JPMorgan Chase.

 Cullis received her B.S. in business administration from Marymount Manhattan College and graduated from the inaugural class of the executive MBA program at Penn State.
 A self-proclaimed IT project management geek, Cullis became a member of the Project Management Institute (PMI®) in 1996 and a certified Project Management Professional (PMP®) in 2000.

 UD’s Project Management Certificate program has been updated to align with the PMBOK® Guide – Sixth Edition.
-This program is not an official PMP® exam prep course offered by PMI®, but it is a class that teaches how to practice successful practice management.
+This program is not an official PMP® exam prep course offered by PMI®, but it is a class that teaches how to practice successful project management.

 Module 1: Project Management Framework, Initiating and Planning

 This module provides an introduction to project management concepts and the terminology commonly encountered in the world of project management.
 Further, it describes the constraints and benefits of project management and then presents an overview of project management standards and related disciplines.
 After forming project teams, students begin to identify a problem or opportunity that needs to be solved.
 This leads to the process of selecting and prioritizing projects.
 Topics include: